 In the form of declamation, Mercedes Azpilicueta recites in a jargon of the Castellano Rioplatense, more than 400 insults directed at women in Argentina.
 The pronunciation of each insult is disarmed phonetically to such an extent that it becomes an anthropophagic song or an exorcism.
 In this way, the pejorative meaning of each insult is transmuted vocally, acquiring a new value.
 For the viewer, the script does not seem to be composed of insults, either because many are slang or lunfardo or, because the words are pronounced and disarmed in such a way that it is not possible to connect them with their usual meaning.
 The performance oscillates between the script and improvisation.
 The audience finds itself with a vocal piece at times tragicomic, which invites us to reflect on the inequalities of language and how this is a subtle accomplice of verbal aggression: invisible, gender based violence manifested in our everyday orality.

 «ye-gua-ye-ta-yu-ta» has been performed at the Picnic Sessions of Centro de Arte 2 de Mayo (CA2M), Móstoles on July 2nd, 2017; and at the Studium Generale Rietveld Academie, occupied Maagdenhuis, Amsterdam on March 11th, 2015.

-In 2018 it will be performed at Museu d’Art Contemporani de Barcelona on May 4th as part of the public program Idiorritmias; and at Museion I Museum of Modern and Contemporary Art of Bolzano on May 24th as part of the group show Somatechnics; and at Museo Jumex, Mexico City on June 9th as part of the project Los efectos de la presión y la súbita expulsión, organized by Galería Hilario Galguera.
+In 2018 it has been performed at Museu d’Art Contemporani de Barcelona on May 4th as part of the public program Idiorritmias; at Museion I Museum of Modern and Contemporary Art of Bozen on May 24th as part of the group show Somatechnics; and at Museo Jumex, Mexico City on June 9th as part of the project Los efectos de la presión y la súbita expulsión, organized by Galería Hilario Galguera.